Toronto Marlies

 The Toronto Marlies are a professional ice hockey team based in Toronto.
 They compete in the American Hockey League (AHL) as a member of the North Division of the Eastern Conference.
-The Marlies is owned by Maple Leafs Sports & Entertainment, a company that owns several professional sports teams in the city, including their NHL affiliate, the Toronto Maple Leafs.
+The Marlies are owned by Maple Leaf Sports & Entertainment, a company that owns several professional sports teams in the city, including their NHL affiliate, the Toronto Maple Leafs.
 The Marlies have played their home games at Coca-Cola Coliseum since 2005.

-The Marlies was established as the New Brunswick Hawks in 1978.
+The Marlies were established as the New Brunswick Hawks in 1978.
 The team relocated three times, to St. Catharines, Newmarket, and St. John's, before relocating to Toronto in 2005.
 As a part of its relocation to Toronto, the team was renamed the Marlies, after the Toronto Marlboros, a junior hockey team formerly sponsored by the Maple Leafs.
 The Marlies have advanced to the Calder Cup Finals in 2012 and 2018, with the Marlies having won the latter series.

 History

-The Marlies trace their history back to the New Brunswick Hawks, which were founded in 1978 and jointly operated by the Maple Leafs and Chicago Black Hawks as a farm team.
+The Marlies trace their history back to the New Brunswick Hawks, which were founded in 1978 as the first professional ice hockey team in New Brunswick, and were jointly operated by the Maple Leafs and Chicago Black Hawks as a farm team.
 Maple Leaf Gardens Limited (MLGL) and the Black Hawks each owned half of the franchise.

 The Hawks played until 1982 when they relocated to St. Catharines, Ontario as the St. Catharines Saints, this time as a sole Leafs affiliate; the Hawks had opted to affiliate with the Springfield Indians.
 After four seasons, the team moved to Newmarket, Ontario as the Newmarket Saints, where they played for five seasons before moving to St. John's, Newfoundland and Labrador as the St. John's Maple Leafs, the first professional ice hockey team in Newfoundland and Labrador.
 The team played their home games at Memorial Stadium until 2001, when they moved to Mile One Centre.

 The AHL had a strong presence in Atlantic Canada in the 1980s and 1990s.
 However, after the turn of the millennium, NHL teams sought to have their AHL affiliates located geographically closer to their parent clubs in order to ease the movement of players between the minors and the NHL.
 By 2004, St. John's was the only remaining team in the region.
 Although the team was extremely popular and had excellent attendance, the parent Maple Leafs wanted to cut back on escalating travel costs.
 By the time of the team's final season in Newfoundland, their nearest opponent was the Portland Pirates, 1781 km away.
-Additionally, Ricoh Coliseum (formerly CNE Coliseum and now Coca-Cola Coliseum had recently been renovated for hockey use, and the NHL Leafs were looking to place a team there.
+Additionally, Ricoh Coliseum (formerly CNE Coliseum and now Coca-Cola Coliseum) had recently been renovated for hockey use, and the NHL Leafs were looking to place a team there.
 The Coliseum had been home to the Toronto Roadrunners, top affiliate of the Edmonton Oilers, in the 2003–04 season.
 These factors resulted in the team's relocation to Toronto for the 2005–06 season.